YuvalUner/Whatsapp_like_app_web_server/README.md

 In addition, it may be necessary to change the AllowedOrigins to whatever ports your machine uses when running the servers.

-# `Reviews part`

-The reviews part holds up to the all the requirements.\
-In addition, it has a link to our React app at its bottom.

 # `WebAPI and React app`
 ## `Testing`
 To create users not via the front end, follow these steps: